metal-stack/docs/docs/src/development/proposals/MEP5/README.md

     - this might be a shared network
     - OR a plain, unshared private network
 - firewalls may participate in multiple shared networks
-- machines must be allocated with a primary network using auto IP allocation; additional static IPs might be specified as well
+- machines can be allocated with a primary network using auto IP allocation or with `noauto` and a specific IP

 ## Should shared networks be private